Rob Morse writes [via ammoland.com]

-Rob Morse: Rob writes about gun rights at Ammoland, at Clash Daily and on his SlowFacts blog.
+Rob Morse writes about gun rights at Ammoland, at Clash Daily and on his SlowFacts blog.
 He hosts the Self Defense Gun Stories Podcast and co-hosts the Polite Society Podcast.
-He is an NRA pistol instructor and combat handgun competitor.
+Rob is an NRA pistol instructor and combat handgun competitor.